Evidence for Bose liquid from anomalous shot noise in nanojunctions of bad metal beta-Ta: Results

-DOS suppression in $\beta$-Ta was confirmed by point-contact (PC) spectroscopy.
+To investigate the possibility of DOS suppression in $\beta$-Ta, we performed additional point-contact (PC) spectroscopy.
 The PCs were fabricated from multilayers similar to those in SN measurements, except the MgO barrier was replaced by sputtered AlO$_x$ ($t_B~=~3.5~nm$) and annealing was not performed, resulting in metallic point-contacts (PCs) through pinholes in AlO$_x$.
 Additionally, the TaN$_x$ layer on top of AlO$_x$ was replaced by Pt, so that the PC spectra were determined entirely by the electronic structure of the bottom electrode, either TaN$_x$ or $\alpha$-Ta.
-The latter was grown by sputtering without N$_2$~\cite{TaCorrelations}.
+The latter was grown by sputtering Ta in pure Ar, as discussed above.

 The differential conductance of a PC based on $\alpha$-Ta is independent of bias, as expected for weakly energy-dependent DOS in the FL, Fig.~\ref{fig:fig4}(b).
 In contrast, the conductance of PC based on $\beta$-Ta decreases at small bias, which becomes more pronounced at lower $T$.
 The variation occurs on a significantly larger bias scale than in MgO (Fig.~\ref{fig:fig2}(b)) and Al/AlO$_x$/Al TJs (see SM), and conductance is significantly higher than in TJs.
 This cannot be explained by tunneling effects but is consistent with reduced DOS near the Fermi level.
 The symmetric PC spectra do not reflect the asymmetry of the calculated band structure [Fig.~\ref{fig:fig4}(a)], confirming that the single-electron band approximation is inadequate.
+The symmetric bias dependence also indicates that the junction resistance is not influenced by the Schottky effect.